-The walled city has undergone a breathtaking transformation over the last two decades and now the home of the Red Keep is an utterly enchanting place to play.
+The walled city of Dubrovnik has undergone a breathtaking transformation over the last two decades and now the home of the Red Keep is an utterly enchanting place to play.
 With the shimmering Adriatic on its doorstep, its lovely limestone streets bleached by the pouring sun, and its baroque style buildings hosting an array of boutiques, bars, and beautiful little restaurants all with a view – Dubrovnik doesn’t have to work hard to keep us interested.
-For those touching down in the UNESCO city to celebrate the Dubrovnik summer festival or simply passing through, we’ve handpicked the best luxury hotels in Dubrovnik.
+Whether you’re touching down in the UNESCO city to celebrate the Dubrovnik summer festival or simply passing through, we’ve handpicked the best luxury hotels in Dubrovnik.

 Hotel Dubrovnik Palace